vizetar/SingletonDemo/README.md

  			                    - provide static methods that returns reference to the instance
 			                    - that instance stored as a private static variable

-Accroding to this dummy project we have Program.cs as,
+According to this dummy project we have Program.cs as,
             Singleton s1 = new Singleton();
             s1.DisplayFunc("This is first msg");
             s1.DisplayFunc("This is Second msg");